 It is easy to modify our model so that the notion of "liquidity" it captures is liquidity in the market for seasoned equity offerings (SEOs).
 We keep the basic structure and timing as before, and make a couple of changes.
-First, the insider who observes $\eta$ at time 2 is no longer a where K is the net present value of the investment that can be financed with the equity issue.
-Thus the manager prefers to issue equity when his inside information $\eta$ is unfavorable, when the adverse price impact of an issue $\Delta P_2$ is small, and when the NPV of investment K is large.
+First, the insider who observes h at time 2 is no longer a trader, but instead is the manager of the firm, who is contemplating an (infinitesimally small) equity issue.
+We assume that the manager's behavior can be summarized by a simple objective function.
+In particular, he will issue equity if and only if where K is the net present value of the investment that can be financed with the equity issue.
+Thus the manager prefers to issue equity when his inside information h is unfavorable, when the adverse price impact of an issue $\Delta P_2$ is small, and when the NPV of investment K is large.

-$$-\eta + \Delta P_2 + K \ge 0 \tag{12}$$
+$$-\mathbf{h} + \Delta P_2 + K \ge 0, \tag{12}$$